ZS Collection

 Collection of the State Russian Museum" opened.

-The exhibition of Zinaida Serebryakova’s works from the State Russian Museum is the first introduction of the people of Tatarstan to the work of this outstanding artist.
+The exhibition of Zinaida Serebryakova’s works from the State Russian Museum was the first introduction of many Tatarstan viewers to this artist.

 The State Russian Museum of St.